 (c) where the Applicant User wishes to become a Shipper User in relation to an LDZ of which National Grid NTS is not the owner or operator, the Applicant User is, or will be, a Shipper User under National Grid's Network Code at the User Accession Date;

-(d) the Applicant User shall have secured compliance with those requirements of Section U which are required to be complied with before a User is able to send and receive UK Link Communications, including without limitation:

-(i) the installation and connection of the UK Link User Equipment and the UK Link User Software either at:

-(1) the Applicant User's premises; or

-(2) where the Applicant User secures the services of a User Agent for the installation and connection of the UK Link User Equipment and Software, at the User Agent’s premises, provided that where the User Agent ceases or is unable (for any reason) to provide such services, then the Applicant User shall, as soon as is reasonably practicable after such cessation, secure the installation and connection of the UK Link User Equipment and the UK Link User Software at the Applicant User's premises;

-(ii) the appointment of one or more Authorised Representatives;

-(e) the Applicant User shall have provided the emergency contact details required under Section Q2.2;
+(d) the Applicant User shall have provided the emergency contact details required under Section Q2.2;

-(f) the Applicant User shall have obtained from the Transporters one or more copies of the Code and such other documents referred to in the Code or the Shipper Framework Agreement as the Transporters shall from time to time prescribe for the purposes of this paragraph (f);
+(e) the Applicant User shall have obtained from the Transporters one or more copies of the Code and such other documents referred to in the Code or the Shipper Framework Agreement as the Transporters shall from time to time prescribe for the purposes of this paragraph (e);

-(g) where the Applicant User wishes to become a Shipper User, the Applicant User shall have been assigned an initial Code Credit Limit in accordance with paragraph 3;
+(f) where the Applicant User wishes to become a Shipper User, the Applicant User shall have been assigned an initial Code Credit Limit in accordance with paragraph 3;

-(h) in relation to the NTS, the Applicant User shall have been assigned an initial Secured Credit Limit in accordance with Section X;.
+(g) in relation to the NTS, the Applicant User shall have been assigned an initial Secured Credit Limit in accordance with Section X;.

 (gh) where the Applicant User wishes to become a Shipper User, the Applicant User shall have provided the Transportation Charges contact detail as required under Section 3.4.7;

+(i) where the Applicant User wishes to become a Shipper User, the Applicant User shall have signed the Accession Agreement and shall have satisfied the Accession Requirements (each as defined in the DSC); and

+(j) where the Applicant User wishes to become a Trader User, the Applicant User shall have signed a UK Link User Agreement and shall have paid the initial charge under and satisfied any other conditions to effectiveness of that Agreement.

-iAmend paragraph 2.1.3 to read as follows:
+Amend paragraph 2.1.3 to read as follows:

-2.1.3 An Applicant User may accede to a Shipper Framework Agreement before the requirements of paragraphs 2.1.2 (d), (g) and (h) are satisfied.
+2.1.3 An Applicant User may accede to a Shipper Framework Agreement before the requirements of paragraphs 2.1.2 (f), (g) and (i) are satisfied.

 Amend paragraph 2.1.4 to read as follows:

-2.1.4 Where in accordance with paragraph 2.1.3 an Applicant User has executed a Shipper Framework Agreement, the Applicant User and the Transporter shall be bound by this Section V and (but only for the purposes of enabling an Applicant User to satisfy the requirements in paragraph 2.1.2 (d)) Section U; and the Applicant User shall for such purposes only be treated as a User.
+2.1.4 Where in accordance with paragraph 2.1.3 an Applicant User has executed a Shipper Framework Agreement, the Applicant User and the Transporter shall be bound by this Section V; and the Applicant User shall for such purposes only be treated as a User.

 Delete paragraph 2.1.5 and renumber paragraphs 2.1.6 to 2.1.8 accordingly.